YoKarson/client/README.md

 ---- What I need to add ----

-- fix side bar and make it more clean
+- fix side bar and make it more clean (Paritally Done)
-- Refresh boxes after adding expense
+- Refresh boxes after adding expense (DONE) -> using window.location.reload()
-- Add a new button called expenses
+- Add a new button called expenses(DONE)
-- Expenses button will show all expenses entered.
+- Expenses button will show all expenses entered.(DONE)

 - after entering an expense it should go back to home page or expense page.
 - change update page to not go to a seperate page.
 - add error checking for valid input.

+- setting up expenses to be positioned in the right places